hermonochy/Rescueland/The Planet File.md

 **Atmosphere:** Oxygen 55%, Nitrogen 30%, Trace gases 15%

-**General:** While weak in firepower, the interceptors of Filto are incredibly difficult to destroy, only outmatched by darkfighters.
+**General:** While weak in traditional firepower, Filto's interceptors are incredibly difficult to destroy, only outmatched by darkfighters.
+As the primary military manufacturer for all three Fil planets, Filto equips them with advanced military assets, reinforcing their collective defense.